szorfein/dots/README.md

 ## Left Over

 ### Issues
 For any questions, comments, feedback or issues, submit a [new issue](https://github.com/szorfein/dots/issues/new).
+If an error occurs while running a ansible playbook, please post an issue [here](https://github.com/szorfein/ansible-collection-desktop/issues).

 ### Support
-Any support are greatly appreciated, star the repo, offer me a coffee... thanks you!
+Any support are greatly appreciated, star the repo, a coffee... thanks you!
 [![Donate](https://img.shields.io/badge/don-liberapay-1ba9a4)](https://liberapay.com/szorfein) [![Donate](https://img.shields.io/badge/don-patreon-ab69f4)](https://www.patreon.com/szorfein)